centrica-engineering/nucleus-docs/docs/components/nsx-product-card-overview.md

 ## Content guidance

 ### With Excess
 When `excess` property of the overview component is set with array of price options, the excess prices are displayed as radio options in the overview component.
 When user selects an radio option, `excess-change` event is dispatched from the overview component.
-The consuming wrapper component has to listen for the event and set the updated ns-price-card prices back in `data` attribute of the component.
+The consuming wrapper component has to listen for the event and set the updated ns-product-card prices back in `data` attribute of the component.

 #### Usage